godotengine/godot-docs/tutorials/scripting/c_sharp/c_sharp_collections.rst

    * If yes, since Godot only supports :ref:`Variant-compatible <doc_c_sharp_variant>`
      types, use a Godot collection.
-   * If not, consider `choosing an appropiate .NET collection <https://learn.microsoft.com/en-us/dotnet/standard/collections/selecting-a-collection-class>`_.
+   * If not, consider `choosing an appropriate .NET collection <https://learn.microsoft.com/en-us/dotnet/standard/collections/selecting-a-collection-class>`_.

 * Do you need a Godot collection that represents a list or sequential set of data?